Canbelego: Remnants

-The village's First World War roll of honour is now kept at the Cobar Memorial Services Club.
-Also in Cobar, a restored 15-head stamper battery from the old Mount Boppy Gold Mine is on display at the Cobar Miners' Heritage Park.
-Photographs and documents relating to the village and its mines are held in the N.S.W.
+Also in Cobar, a restored stamper battery from the old Mount Boppy Gold Mine is on display at the Cobar Miners' Heritage Park.
+Photographs and documents relating to the village, its mines, its school, its police station, and Court of Petty Sessions are held in the N.S.W.
 State Archives Collection.
+A codd bottle from the village's soft drink maker, Robert Linton, survives; it attracted a far higher than expected price at auction in 2023.

 The railway still exists but is for freight only.
-The station, Boppy Mount, no longer exists, although its former location is now a stop for N.S.W.
+The station, Boppy Mount, and its small settlement no longer exist, except for the remains of the railway's dam, or 'tank', just to the east.
+Boppy Mountain is now a stop for N.S.W.
 TrainLink road coach services.

 A road provides Canbelego's connection to the Barrier Highway.
 Canbelego's location, off the Barrier Highway, means that it sees little passing traffic.